-The Princeton Plasma Physics Laboratory seeks a full-time computational plasma physicist at the rank of Staff Research Physicist, focusing on stellarator and tokamak electromagnetic turbulence research using the gyro-kinetic code XGC.
-This will be a collaborative activity among the PPPL scientists, and the global fusion research community that includes the gyro-kinetic scientists, W7-X physicists, and LHD physicists.
+The Princeton Plasma Physics Laboratory seeks a full-time applied mathematician/physicist at the rank of a Staff Research Physicist, focusing on multi-scale time-integration and implicit electromagnetic simulation algorithm.
+This will be a collaborative activity in the Exascale Computing Project (ECP) and the SCIDAC projects.

-The staff research physicist in this position will spend about 80% of the time on further XGC gyro-kinetic development in the stellarator geometries and about 20% on the electromagnetic turbulence development and research.
+The scientist in this position will spend about 60% of the time on the algorithm development and 40% on their application and physics research.

 Education and Experience: